bessinnica/Loc-markdig-azuredocs-test/articles/cognitive-services/Emotion/emotion-api-how-to-topics/HowtoCallEmotionForVideo.md

 ```
 var emotionServiceClient = new emotionServiceClient("Your subscription key");
 ```
-To obtain a subscription key, see [Subscriptions] (https://azure.microsoft.com/en-us/try/cognitive-services/).
+To obtain a subscription key, see [Subscriptions](https://azure.microsoft.com/en-us/try/cognitive-services/).

 ### <a name="Step2">Step 2: Upload a video to the service and check the status</a>
 The most basic way to perform any of the Emotion API for Video calls is by uploading a video directly.
 This is done by sending a "POST" request with application/octet-stream content type together with the data read from a video file.
 The maximum size of the video is 100MB.